 - 1. Climate change affects all dimensions of human activity in multiple direct and indirect ways.
-This section reviews the ramifications-both potentially negative and positive-of climate change for the human uses expressed in other chapters.
-The Ocean SAMP's jurisdiction for management and regulation is offshore; however there are links between offshore and shore-side uses.
-Therefore, this chapter looks at the potential impacts of climate changes to both offshore uses and to selected shore-side uses as these would affect Ocean SAMP uses.
-The Rhode Island CRMP manages the shore-side uses more comprehensively. - 2.
+This section reviews the ramifications-both potentially negativeadverse and positive-of climate change for the human uses expressed in other Chapters.
+The Ocean SAMP's jurisdiction for management and regulation area is offshore, howeverbut there are links between offshore and shore-side uses.
+Therefore, we look at the potential impacts of current and future climate changes to both offshore uses and to selected shore-side uses as it would affect Ocean SAMP uses.
+The Rhode Island CRMP manages over the shore-side uses more comprehensively. - 2.
 There is little or no data and modeling of specific climate change impacts to human uses in the Ocean SAMP area.
 However, the direction and magnitude of the effects of climate change are becoming increasingly well understood.
-While it is possible to take these climate changes and overlay them on human uses to anticipate their general consequences, the complexity and uncertainty must be acknowledged and understood.
-As Figure 3.12 illustrates, the greater the number of climate change variables and direct and indirect interactions, the greater the uncertainty and complexity of climate change impacts.
-Added to the complexity is the fact that a number of these variables interact in a variety of ways, making the net impact of climate change drivers upon human uses unpredictable given the amount of research available at this time.
+While iIt is possible to take these climate changes and overlay them on human uses to anticipate their general consequences. the complexity and uncertainty must be acknowledged and understood.
+As Figure 123 illustrates, the greater the number of climate change variables and direct and indirect interactions, the greater the uncertainty and complexity of climate change impacts.
+Added to the complexity is the fact that a number of these variables interact in a variety of ways, making the net impact of climate change drivers upon human uses unpredictable given the amount of research available at this time. positive feedback loops.

-Figure 3.12.
-Complexity and uncertainty of linked climate change impacts (Adapted from PIANC 2008).
+Figure 123.
+Complexity and uncertainty of linked climate change impacts (Adapted from PIANC 2008)

-340.1.
-Marine Transportation, Navigation, and Related Infrastructure
+340.1 Marine Transportation, Navigation and Related Infrastructure

-340.1.1.
-Introduction
+340.1.1 Introduction

-- 1. Marine transportation, navigation, and related infrastructure, as described in Chapter 7, include transport by sea of various types of goods and services as well as people, and involve related issues including navigational routes and ports and harbors.
-Chapter 7 describes the importance of transportation and navigation through the Ocean SAMP area for cargo ships, such as tankers, bulk carriers, tugs and barges; passenger ferries; naval vessels; government research, enforcement, and search-and-rescue vessels; and pilot boats.
-In addition, marine transportation is supported by a network of navigation features-including shipping lanes, traffic separation schemes, navigational aids, and other features that facilitate safe navigation-and adjacent land-based infrastructure, such as cargo handling facilities and storage areas in nearby ports. - Climate change may influence numerous aspects of the way marine transportation and navigation occurs in the Ocean SAMP area as well as the infrastructure that supports it.
-Table 3.6 presents a summary of the primary drivers of climate change with direct potential impacts to the user groups associated with marine transportation, navigation, and infrastructure. - 3.
-There are many potential impacts.
+- 1. Marine transportation, navigation and related infrastructure, as described in Chapter 7, include transport by sea of various types of goods and services as well as people, and involve issues related issues to it including navigational routes and the ports and harbors that support it.
+Chapter 7 describes the importance of transportation and navigation through the Ocean SAMP area for cargo ships, such as tankers, bulk carriers, and tugs and barges; passenger ferries; naval vessels; government research, enforcement, and search-and-rescue vessels; and pilot boats.
+In addition, they are supported by a network of navigation features including shipping lanes, traffic separation schemes, navigational aids, and other features that facilitate safe navigation and adjacent land-based infrastructure, such as cargo handling facilities and storage areas in nearby ports. - Climate change may influence numerous aspects of the way marine transportation and navigation occurs in the Ocean SAMP area as well as the infrastructure that supports it.
+Table 6 presents a summary of the primary drivers of climate change with direct potential impacts to the user groups associated with marine transportation, navigation and infrastructure.

+- 3. There are many potential impacts.
 Among the most critical is an extended shipping season.
-A longer shipping season has positive implications for the shipping industry.
-Although it is projected that increasing air temperatures will reduce concern of icing in waterways and on vessels and infrastructure, it is not clear, given the potential for negative impacts to infrastructure and ports, what net impact this will have on shipping through the Ocean SAMP area. - 4.
+A longer shipping season has positive implicationsacts for the shipping industry.
+IAlthough it is projected that increasing air temperatures will reduce concern of icing in waterways and on vessels and infrastructure, it is not clear, given the potential for negative impacts to infrastructure and ports, what net impact this will have on and increase opportunity for all types of shipping through the Ocean SAMP area. - 4.
 Increased vulnerability of infrastructure will also be of significant concern to shipping and navigation.
 Coastal and offshore infrastructure may be subject to greater damage from more intense storms and increased decay from increasingly acidic seas (PIANC 2008).
-In addition, coastal infrastructure is more likely to be flooded by higher sea levels, and more coastal infrastructure will be exposed to higher wave loads and tidal fluxes, increasing fatigue and corrosion.
+In addition, coastal infrastructure is more likely to be flooded by higher sea levels and more coastal infrastructure will be exposed to higher wave loads and tidal fluxes, increasing fatigue and corrosion.